This is the speaker for your next event!

 What's a Victim?
 A Persecutor?
 A Rescuer?
 We have them all around us.
 At different times WE are ALL of them ourselves.
 This fascinating talk explains how these roles dictate our interactions with others and with ourselves.
 Based on Stephen Karpman's pioneering work.
 Groups love this information.
 A lot to take away and use to change our lives for the better.

 This is a huge topic among work groups.
 Everyone can relate to this.
 We've arrived at a time where stress is accepted as a necessary part of our lives.
 While that is true, we can control the amount of stress in our lives.
 (No, really, we can.)
 Groups are able to use proven relaxation techniques to lessen their stress immediately.
 This is a real crowd pleaser and will make a difference at the workplace and at home.

 This folktale nicely illustrates how our own prejudices, our own perceptions inform our view of the world.
 The task is to widen our view.
 See the world outside our own fears.

 After a fullfilling career in California, I am happy to have come back to my roots in the South.
-Settling into a private practice has given me a platform to help people explore the many challenges they face in their complicated lives.
+Settling into a private practice as a mental health therapist as given me a platform to help people explore the many challenges they face in their complicated lives.
 I'm a passenger along the way with them.
-I continue to see individuals and couples in my practice,as I also enjoy a busy schedule of public speaking.
+I continue to see individuals and couples in my practice,as I also enjoy a busy schedule as a public speaker.
 I have found that I am able to connect with these groups on important aspects of their lives.